vhxs/vhxs.github.io/content/blog/2025-05-26-visualizing-the-algebraic-numbers/index.md

 ## _Et Cetera_

 As I was thinking about visualizing the algebraic numbers, and enumerating polynomials by degree \( d \) and length \( \ell \), I was wondering what constrained algebraic numbers to be "close" to the origin.
-What prevents roots of these polynomials to be way far out there?
+What prevents roots of these polynomials from being way far out there?
 As we see, the roots cluster around the origin, so some mathmetical property must be forcing this.
 [Cauchy's root bound](https://en.wikipedia.org/wiki/Geometrical_properties_of_polynomial_roots#Lagrange's_and_Cauchy's_bounds) is a theorem I learned when writing about this post.
 It's a bound on the absolute value of a polynomial's roots, in terms of \( d \) and \( \ell \).
 Here's one version of the bound:

 \[ 1 + \max \left\{ \dfrac{a_{n-1}}{a_n}, \dfrac{a_{n-2}}{a_n}, \ldots, \dfrac{a_{0}}{a_n} \right\} \]